TrelisResearch/arc-agi-2025/experimental/diffusion/notes.md

 - lorge: ...

 Scoring - all with --num-steps 32 and without --maj - with scheduler fixed AND SC fixed:
-- smol: 9.0% [but self-conditioning is wrong!]
+- smol: 10.1%
 - mediom: ...
-- lorge: ...
+- lorge: 1.2% [unchanged after SC and scheduler fix].

+So maybe that fix does have some influence.

 ### Oct 3rd 2025
 Have started some runs on aa1 and aa2 although they are running for cst forward pass steps, not optimizer steps.
 Still it can give some sense of performance.